adelgadorios/flood-system/README.md

-# flood_system
+# Flood Alert System Highschool Project
-#A system that monitored the water level of a river using an Arduino with a humidity sensor
+- A system that monitored the water level of a river using an Arduino with a humidity sensor
-#The water level data is processed by an Arduino board programmed in Python
+- The water level data is processed by an Arduino board programmed in Python
-# Data stored in an online SQL database developed with the PHP Laravel framework.
+- Data stored in an online SQL database developed with the PHP Laravel framework.